chaoss/augur-license/README.md

 [SPDX](http://www.spdx.org) is a standard format for communicating information about the contents of a software package, including license and copyright information.
-Augur-SPDX supports the SPDX 2.0 standard, released in May 2015.
+Augur-SPDX supports the SPDX standard.

 License and Copyright